sigp/lighthouse/README.md

 Ping @paulhauner or @AgeManning to get the quickest response.

-# What is Ethereum 2.0
+# What is Ethereum Serenity

-Ethereum 2.0 refers to a new blockchain system currently under development by the Ethereum Foundation and the Ethereum community.
-The Ethereum 2.0 blockchain consists of 1,025 proof-of-stake blockchains.
+Ethereum Serenity refers to a new blockchain system currently under development by the Ethereum Foundation and the Ethereum community.
+The Serenity blockchain consists of 1,025 proof-of-stake blockchains.
 This includes the "beacon chain" and 1,024 "shard chains".

+Ethereum Serenity is also known as "Ethereum 2.0" and "Shasper".
+We prefer Serenity as it more accurately reflects the established Ethereum roadmap (plus we think it's a nice name).

 ## Beacon Chain